The team at NDS Orthodontics offers treatment plans for children, adolescents and adults.

 Many of our adult patients, and even some of our younger patients, prefer clear braces, which are less visible, tooth-colored ceramic braces.
 These state-of-the-art ceramic brackets incorporate some of the advantages of self-ligating technology, like our metal braces.
 Because there are no elastic ties that can stain, the braces blend in with your teeth and, while not invisible, they are far less noticeable than metal braces.

-Dr. Gajda is both certified in and a preferred provider of Invisalign—a new tooth straightening system using clear aligners.
-When a patient is a good candidate for treatment using Invisalign, a series of clear orthodontic trays, similar to bleaching trays, are fabricated using computer-aided design and computer-aided manufacturing (CAD/CAM).
-The finished appliance is worn for 2 weeks at a time.
+Dr. Gajda a provider of clear aligners (often referred to as Invisalign).
+When a patient is a good candidate for treatment using clear aligners, a series of clear orthodontic trays, similar to bleaching trays, are fabricated using computer-aided design and computer-aided manufacturing (CAD/CAM).
+The finished appliance is worn for 1 weeks at a time.
+Each aligner moves the teeth a small amount until the final result is achieved.

-Why opt for Invisalign?
+Why opt for Clear Aligners?
 Here are several of the advantages over traditional metal or ceramic braces:

 - Cosmetics: Clear aligners are nearly invisible and certainly far less noticeable than braces.